same-hehir/same-hehir/README.md

 ## Hi there 👋

+This is my profile.
+I'm currently learning how to use Github properly and working on my Python skills.

 <!--
 **same-hehir/same-hehir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.